-1 To 'suppress the truth' is a deliberate act, an evil choice that invites God's wrath.
+7 To 'suppress the truth' is a deliberate act, an evil choice that invites God's wrath.
+According to 2 Thessalonians 2:10-11, to reject the love of the truth brings God's judgment.
 To hear a sermon about 'the love of God' is easy enough, but how many have you heard (or preached) about 'the wrath of God'?
 "God hates sin but loves the sinner" is standard fare, but consider Psalm 5:4-6-"For You are not a God who takes pleasure in wickedness, nor shall evil dwell with You.
 The boastful shall not stand in your sight; You hate all workers of iniquity.
 You shall destroy those who speak falsehood; the LORD abhors the bloodthirsty and deceitful man."
 This is not an isolated text; there are a fair number of others in the same vein.
 Someone who deliberately chooses to be and promote evil thereby makes God his enemy.
 In John 6:44 Sovereign Jesus said: "No one can come to me unless the Father who sent me draws him."
 Do you suppose that the Father will 'draw' someone He hates?
-Perhaps we should do more preaching on the wrath of God.
+Perhaps we should do more preaching on the wrath of God (although that will probably send people scurrying to other churches).